Zhu Liang (politician)

-Zhu Liang (朱良 (Zhu Liang); March 1924 – 9 August 2025) was a Chinese politician who served as head of the International Department of the Chinese Communist Party from 1985 to 1993.
+Zhu Liang (朱良 (Zhū Liáng); March 1924 – 9 August 2025) was a Chinese politician who served as head of the International Department of the Chinese Communist Party from 1985 to 1993.

 Zhu was a member of the 4th, 5th, and 6th National Committee of the Chinese People's Political Consultative Conference.
 He was a member of the Standing Committee of the 8th National People's Congress and a member of the 13th Central Committee of the Chinese Communist Party.

 Early life and education

 Zhu was born Zhou Zhiyi (周志毅) in Chaoyang County (now Chaoyang District, Shantou), Guangdong, in March 1924.
 He became a member of the Shanghai Student Salvation Association in 1939.
 In 1945, he enrolled at St. John's University, Shanghai, where he majored in the Department of Chemistry.
 He joined the Chinese Communist Party (CCP) in June 1945.
 During his school years, he was one of the leaders of the Chinese Communist Party in the university.